marsupialtail/quokka/docs/docs/install.md

 sudo apt-get install redis
 ~~~

-**Please note that Quokka has problems on Mac M1 laptops.
-It is tested to work on x86 Ubuntu environments.**
+**Quokka is currently tested to work on x86 Linux/Mac environments.**

 If you only plan on running Quokka locally, you are done.
 Here is a [10 min lesson](simple.md) on how it works.